RandomTimeLP/RandomTimeLP/README.md

 like background and text animations that can respond to specific events like someone follows right as the next song starts to play.

+Please Note: ESA is not yet publicly available.
 <!---
 RandomTimeLP/RandomTimeLP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.